 Apparently I was so programmed in thinking Russ is not my guy that I couldn’t see how he was.

 Melanie would say this happens more than we realize.
-And I’m inclined to agree.
+I suspect she’s right.

 I did this before when I insisted the renters were late with their payment, but the money was in the account the whole time.
 (I had seriously checked it well over a dozen times and literally couldn’t see it while telling my story of “it’s not here.”)